yogeshkumar9071/LPU-COLAB-SOLUTIONS/README.md

 ## Autotyper

-To enhance your experience when using the solutions provided in this repository, i've included a convenient "Autotyper" tool.
+To enhance your experience when using the solutions provided in this repository, we've included a convenient "Autotyper" tool.

 1. Download the [Autotyper](https://sourceforge.net/projects/ultimatebot/)
 2. Open the folder and extract it.